 Class members have the following benefit options:

-- Identity defense services: All class members are entitled to three years of CyEx Financial Shield Complete, which includes one-bureau credit monitoring, dark web monitoring, real-time authentication alerts, high-risk transaction monitoring, lost wallet protection, $1 million in identity theft insurance along with several other services.
+- Identity defense services: All class members are entitled to three years of CyEx Financial Shield Complete, which includes one-bureau credit monitoring, dark web monitoring, real-time authentication alerts, high-risk transaction monitoring, lost wallet protection and $1 million in identity theft insurance.
+They do not need to file a claim form to receive this benefit.

 How to claim a class action rebate